Posts

 Rebalancing Mutual Funds

 I want to talk about mutual funds today.
 Let's say that you want you want to have 20% of your money in fund ABC and 80% of your money in fund XYZ.
 Great.
 You have $1,000 to invest, and you put $200 in ABC and $800 in XYZ and call it a day.
 However, after a few months (or even a few days), your ABC investment is now worth $300 and your XYZ investment is worth $750.
 You wanted a 20%-80% split, and now you have 28.6%- 71.4% instead.
 Fear not.
 You can rebalance!
 This means you can choose to either: Sell $90 of ABC and buy $90 of XYZ.
 This will bring you back to 20%-80% ($210 & $840).
 Buy a higher amount of XYZ the next time you invest to bring it closer to your 80% target.
-Option 1 can be more straightforward, but if this account is not a tax-advantaged retirement account, this may result in having to pay capital gains taxes at that time.
-Option 2 is requires some more calculating, but avoids sells that could result in taxable gains.
-I ran into this problem with accounts I manage m
+Option 1 can be more straightforward, but if this account is not a tax-advantaged retirement account, this may result in having to pay capital gains tax.
+Option 2 requires some more calculating, but avoids sells that could result in taxable gains.
+I ran into this problem with accounts I manage myself, and I chose

 DIY Dynamic DNS Using Netlify API